Borderless360/django-logic/README.md

 django-logic - easy way to implement state-based business logic

-Django Logic is a lightweight workflow framework that provides an additional layer to implement the business logic with a Django.
-Inspired by Django FSM package and UML-state machine, we have developed a package which tends to solve a problem “Where to put the business logic in Django”.
+Django Logic is a lightweight workflow framework aims to solve an open problem "Where to put the business logic in Django?".

-The vision behind this package is that Django especially useful for small-medium size projects and developer teams.
-Especially who have many ideas needs to validate/business rules need to implement, validate and improve.
  The Django-Logic package provides a set of tools helping to build a reliable product within a limited time.
-Here is the functionality what the package can do for you:
+Here is the functionality the package offers for you:
 - Implement state-based business processes combined into Processes.
 - Provides a business logic layer as a set of conditions, side-effects, permissions, and even celery-tasks combined into a transition class.
 - In progress states